JJay1010/JJay1010.github.io/docs/README.md

 sitemap: false
 permalink: /docs/
 ---

+## Intro
+Hello, I am an undergraudate student in Sungkyunkwan University(SKKU).
+I’m double majoring Computer Science and Chemistry, expected to finish at August 2024.
+After graudation, I’m planning to pursue graudate degree.
+I’m currently submitting application to graudate programs in US!

 <!--
 Here you should be able to find everything you need to know to accomplish the most common tasks when blogging with Hydejack.
 Should you think something is missing, [please let me know](mailto:mail@qwtel.com).